A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 Best places to stay in Tetouan

-Translating as Riad One Thousand and One Nights, this traditional Moroccan guesthouse is nestled in the bustling heart of Tetouan's ancient medina.
-The property was meticulously renovated in 2018 with the utmost respect to Moroccan craftsmanship and architectural traditions.
+Translating as Riad One Thousand and One Nights, this traditional Moroccan guesthouse is located in the heart of Tetouan's ancient medina.
+The property was lovingly renovated in 2018 with the utmost respect to Moroccan craftsmanship and architectural traditions.

 Each of the riad's uniquely decorated suites provides an intimate, romantic atmosphere, straight from the pages of an Arabian Nights fable.
 From the rooftop terrace, you can enjoy panoramic views of Tetouan's medina while sipping on a mint tea.